 This form of recovery looks different for each person.
 For example, Client A may choose to refrain from binging on porn and instead choose to masturbate a few times a week without porn.
 Client B may choose to continue engaging in unhealthy behaviors.
 Client C may choose to refrain from any form of sex except with a committed partner.
 Despite these different recovery maps, all clients are encouraged to use our somatic mindfulness approach to resolve or dissolve the trauma, shame, deficiency stories, recovery stories, and repression (the drivers) that are fueling the behaviors.
 This is a long term approach and one that we think is healthier because it doesn’t focus on behaviors or symptoms but rather on the underlying pain driving the unhealthier forms of sex.
 Forms of sex that are unhealthy are ones that create harm to self (physically, emotionally, psychologically, or spiritually), harm to partners, family members, and other social relationships and inability to perform at work effectively or achieve other life goals.

 But most of this harm is harm to self first.
 Trauma, shame and deficiency stories constitute an unhealthy ego.
 When there is an unhealthy ego acting out in compulsive and damaging ways, the fallout extends to relationships, work and other life endeavors.
 The key to our approach is to help the client learn to resolve and dissolve the underlying drivers, which over time, reduces the sexual activity directly related to the trauma, shame and deficiency stories.
 This would then leave, by nature, healthier forms of sex, which do not cause or which reduce damage to self and others.

-Treating Sex Addiction at the Kiloby Center Is Very Case Sensitive.
+Sex Addiction Treatment at the Kiloby Center Is Very Case Sensitive

 Here are some examples: